xcporter/ymir/readme.md

 where the last number is the baud rate.
 Other tty emulators like terraterm or the arduino serial monitor should work as well.

 # General Architecture
+To facilitate flexibility in terms of IO processing and concurrency, all processing is done in terms of self contained Actors.

+Each Actor has its own return stack, parameter stack, and word buffer.
+An Actor might additionally have its own TIB (terminal input buffer), PAD (general buffer), and IO configuration.
+Scheduling is done in a cooperative round robin.
+Coroutine flow is managed with the word `yield`, which suspends the current actor and moves execution to the next.

+Actors may communicate via stacks or buffers, create other actors, or communicate with their own configurable IO device.

-Though this forth is for an 8 bit processor, the default number type in this system is a signed 16 bit integer.
+Though this forth is for an 8 bit processor, the default number type is a signed 16 bit integer.
 Each space on the parameter stack is a single 16 bit word.

-Eventually I might add the option for an actor with a double-width stack for full sized floats and other big number types.
+Eventually I might add the option for an Actor with a double-width stack for full sized floats and other big number types.

 To save space in the dictionary headers, I've condensed the name-length and flags into a single byte. ***This means that the maximum length for a word name is the capacity of a 5 bit number, or 31 characters.***